Smart speaker: Security concerns

 When configured without authentication, smart speakers can be activated by people other than the intended user or owner.
 For example, visitors to a home or office, or people in a publicly accessible area outside an open window, partial wall, or security fence, may be able to be heard by a speaker.
+This may allow others to access personal information of the owner without the owner's permission.
 One team demonstrated the ability to stimulate the microphones of smart speakers and smartphones through a closed window, from another building across the street, using a laser.